steemit/devportal-tutorials-js/tutorials/09_get_account_comments/README.md

 const md = new Remarkable({ html: true, linkify: true });
 ```

-`dsteem` is pointing to the main network and proper chain_id, addressPrefix and connection server.
+`remarkable` is assigned to the variable `md` with linkify and html options, allowing us to parse markdown links and html properly.

-`remarkable` is assigned to `md` variable with linkify and html options, allowing markdown parsing links and html properly.
+**2. Query**

-Next, we have `main` function which fires when page is loaded.
+Next, we have the `main` function which runs when the page is loaded.

 ```javascript
 // query string, fetching comments made by @steemitblog account